Email List Cleaning: Really? Do I Have to?

 Don't let the mention of list cleanup make you cringe.
 Yes, it brings with it terms like “email list hygiene,” but rest assured it doesn't have to feel like a trip to the dentist.
 List cleaning doesn't have to be the tedious, manual process of going through contacts one-by-one and ensuring all critical fields are entered correctly.
 (Although if you use merge fields, that's not a bad project for your intern once you severely trim your list.
 More on that to follow…)

 Email list cleaning can be as simple as using your email service provider's segmenting tools to see who hasn't opened any of your emails.
 That’s a good place to start.
-How far you look back depends on how many emails you send, how often you send them and what your industry you’re in.
+How far you look back depends on how many emails you send, how often you send them and what industry you’re in.
 It often makes sense for B2B businesses to look back a year, and six months is a good engagement barometer for companies with more active email marketing programs.

 What am I looking for?